-For the time being, the plugin is not available.
+The extension is no longer available.
 Those who have already a license can continue to use it and active subscriptions will keep receiving premium support.
-More information follows later this week.
+See the home page for more info.

 Sorry if this causes you any inconveniences.